 Solar panels that can be installed in roads and parking lots are being used.
 The solar panels embedded in the floor are coated with a special coating offering high transmittance and high durability to ensure strength, while at the same time remaining flat and non-slip to keep customers safe.

-Shelf boards for fixed-type merchandise displays were changed to sliding types.
+Will generate about 10,000kWh of electricity merchandise displays were changed to sliding types.
 Also, brackets that allow existing display shelves to be converted into sliding-type display shelves are used.
 This increases the efficiency of product re-stocking and cleaning.
+Expected reduction in working time